Austinuc/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-5-local_variables | List all local variables, environmet variables and functions 6-create_local_variable | Creates a local variable of Name: BEST and Value: School 7-create_global_variable | Creates global variable with NAME: BEST and VALUE: School
+5-local_variables | List all local variables, environmet variables and functions 6-create_local_variable | Creates a local variable of Name: BEST and Value: School 7-create_global_variable | Creates global variable with NAME: BEST and VALUE: School 8-true_knowledge | Script for arithmetic expansion and paramater expansion combined